 The maximum output power

-- Both modes provide the same sound performance.
+- Both provide the same sound performance.

 *For high sensitivity IEM, the 1V RMS mode offers the best noise performance and power efficiency.
 There's no reason to keep the low gear on the highway.